-Considering how many Americans clamor to live in France, and how near-impossible it is to get a work visa, this sounds completely unbelievable.
+Considering how many Americans clamor to live in France or French-speaking countries, and how near-impossible it is to get a work visa, this sounds completely unbelievable.
 But it's true.
 And the testimonials of those who have gone on the program are largely glowing.

-It's all thanks to the French Embassy's Teaching Assistant Program in France (www.frenchculture.org).
+It's all thanks to the French Embassy's Teaching Assistant Program in France (TAPIF) program.
+Take the time to

-There are 1,500 slots available each year, and applications are fairly scarce.
+There are approximately 1,500 slots available each year, and applications are fairly scarce.
 Once, anyone who applied and qualified found a job.
 But competition is increasing, as thousands of people apply to receive the roughly 1,500 available positions.

 In order to qualify, applicants must:

 - Be an American citizen (or have a current green card)